super-structure/com.bentley.dita.v1_3/Readme.md

 This plug-in contains DTDs for Bentley's specializations of DITA v1.3 topics and maps.
 These are only shells and custom domains.

 ## Notes

 * The Math domain used in previous versions was refactored to the OASIS DITA v1.3 Equation domain.
 The MathML domain was edited to use "mml" as the namespace
-* The Rhetoric domain was removed and the em element moved to the Highlighting domain.
+* The Rhetoric domain was removed and the `<em>` element moved to the Highlighting domain.
 * Specialized topic types faq and verification were moved into the TechnicalContent folder (along with the DITA v1.3 troubleshooting topic)
 * The filenames prefixes of "bentley_" were removed.

-## To Do:
+## ToDo

 Refer to the [GitHub repository Issues list](https://github.com/super-structure/com.bentley.dita.v1_3/issues).

 ## Copyright

-Copyright (c) Bentley Systems, Incorporated.
+Copyright © Bentley Systems, Incorporated.
 All rights reserved.